bokkypoobah/BokkyPooBahsRedBlackTreeLibrary/README.md

 ## Functions

-See [contracts/TestBokkyPooBahsRedBlackTree.sol](contracts/TestBokkyPooBahsRedBlackTree.sol) for an example contract that uses this library.
+See [contracts/TestBokkyPooBahsRedBlackTree.sol](contracts/TestBokkyPooBahsRedBlackTree.sol) (or the [flattened](flattened/TestBokkyPooBahsRedBlackTree.sol) version) for an example contract that uses this library.

 ### insert